Nichollas531/Nichollas531/README.md

 - 🌱 I’m currently learning more about **Pandas, metplotlib and seaborn libraries**

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/nichollasgarcia](https://sites.google.com/view/nichollasgarcia)
+- 👨‍💻 All of my projects are available at [my google site](https://sites.google.com/view/nichollasgarcia)

 - 💬 Ask me about **how many languages I speak**